M-J-MikeGreen/Transformer-viewer/README.md

 _____________________________________________________________________________________________________________________________________________________
 #communication

-please email 19232366503@163.com,welcome copperation
+please email 19232366503@163.com,welcome cooperation

 _____________________________________________________________________________________________________________________________________________________
 #others

-I'm a student who often is buzy with my study,So contact with me when only neccessry.welcome copperation
+I'm a student who often is buzy with my study,So contact with me when only neccessry.welcome cooperation